 Generator Water Pumps

 Generator pumps are portable, easy to use, and come in various sizes according to the pump’s power.
-They require regular servicing for optimal performance, and are prone mechanical damage.
+They require regular servicing for optimal performance and are prone to mechanical damage.

 ELECTRIC BOOSTER PUMPS